devrandom0/urnetwork-client/README.md

 - Control-plane endpoints (API/connect) get temporary host routes via your current default gateway so the tunnel can establish and stay reachable.
 - `--exclude_route` prefixes are sent via your original default path when known (gateway/dev), otherwise marked `unreachable`.
 All added routes are removed on exit.
 - SOCKS binds to the TUN interface; if your kernel ignores binding for some flows, you may need policy routing (not yet enabled by default).
+- Router/forwarding controls:
+  - `--allow_forward_src` installs iptables rules to only allow forwarding for the listed source CIDRs and default-drop others on the TUN in/out.
+  - `--deny_forward_src` installs iptables rules to drop forwarding for the listed source CIDRs to/from the TUN.
+  - `--local_only` turns off IP forwarding (sysctl) and drops all FORWARD traffic via the TUN.
+  - All rules are removed on exit.
+Requires root and `iptables` available.

 ## Examples